Tonomy-Foundation/Tonomy-Contracts/blockchain/README.md

 ## Create a new keypair
 This script is used to create a new key pair in the Antelope blockchain.

-- docker run -it tonomy_blockchain_easycleos ./create-key.sh
+- docker run -it tonomy_blockchain:easycleos ./create-key.sh

 After running the script, it will generate a private key.
 Store the private key in a very safe place.
 It will be required for the transact.sh script.

 ## Sign blockchain transactions
 This script is used to make transactions in the Antelope blockchain.

-- docker run -it tonomy_blockchain_easycleos ./transact.sh
+- docker run -it tonomy_blockchain:easycleos ./transact.sh

 When prompted, provide the following inputs: